 People have an attention span equal to that of a goldfish these days, so you need to grab their attention in less than one second, or you'll lose them forever.

-Provide photos of your meals and take care with how they look – a tasty dish should leave an impression on the reader as well!
+Provide photos of your meals and take care of how they look – a tasty dish should leave an impression on the reader as well!
+Hold on!
+What if you can't cook?

 Helpful Tips - Brand your images with Canva, and make sure your images are memorable!